 The character and concept for the landscape design will be developed in conjunction with the overall design team in an integrative design approach.
-The drainage systems, grading, and other elements must be part of the same overall landscape character as defined in the Landscape Goals developed for the project.
-Coordination with the other disciplines of the design team must take place throughout all phases of the project.
-The Landscape DSE shall consider structures, site furnishings, plant materials, topography, grading, swales, and ponds to develop innovative design solutions and collaborative problem solving.
-The design, however, must comply with the criteria as laid out in the Tollway DDM or other Tollway criteria, and must also place safety as the highest concern.
+The drainage systems, grading, and other elements shall be part of the same overall landscape character as defined in the Landscape Goals developed for the project.
+Coordination with the other disciplines of the design team shall take place throughout all phases of the project.
+The Landscape DSE shall consider structures, site furnishings, plant materials, topography, grading, swales, and ponds in order to develop innovative design solutions and collaborative problem solving.
+The design, however, shall comply with the criteria as laid out in the Illinois Tollway DDM or other Illinois Tollway criteria, and shall also place safety as the highest concern.